glotzerlab/hoomd-blue/README.md

 **HOOMD-blue** is a Python package that runs simulations of particle systems on CPUs and GPUs.
 It performs hard particle Monte Carlo simulations of a variety of shape classes and molecular dynamics simulations of particles with a range of pair, bond, angle, and other potentials.
-Many features are targetted at the soft matter research community, though the code is general and capable of many types of particle simulations.
+Many features are targeted at the soft matter research community, though the code is general and capable of many types of particle simulations.

 ## Resources